Chair, Professor Mary Vanderschoot

 MATH 331.
 Vector Calculus.
 Vector algebra, properties of transformations, curves and surfaces, line, surface, and volume integrals, Green's, Stokes’, and the divergence theorems.
-Prerequisite: MATH 232.
+Prerequisite: MATH 232 or 234.
 (2)

 MATH 333.
 Differential Equations.
 An introduction into the theory, methods of solution, and selected applications of ordinary differential equations.
 Topics include first order equations, second order linear equations with constant coefficients, numerical analysis of ordinary differential equations, Laplace Transforms, series solutions, and systems of differential equations.
-Prerequisite: MATH 232.
-(2 OR 4)
+Prerequisite: MATH 232 or 234.

 MATH 341.
 Modern Algebra.
 An introduction to the theory of groups, rings, and fields.
 Topics in group theory include Lagrange’s theorem, quotient groups, applications to geometry, public key cryptography, and finitely generated abelian groups.
 Topics in ring theory include ideals, quotient rings, and polynomial rings.
 Topics in field theory include field extensions, Euclidean construction problems, cubic and quartic equations.
-Prerequisite: or consent of instructor.
+Prerequisites: MATH 245 or consent of instructor.

 MATH 343.
 Discrete Mathematics.
 Basic and advanced topics selected from sets and logic, Boolean algebra, functions, algorithms, relations and recursion, combinatorics, graph theory, nature of proof, number theory and cryptography.
-Prerequisite: MATH 231 or consent of instructor.
+Prerequisite: MATH 231, 233 or consent of instructor.
 Offered spring of even-numbered years.

 MATH 351.
 Analysis I. Derivation of the properties of continuity, differentiability, integrability, and convergence by use of the limit concept and basic axioms of the real number field.
-Prerequisite: MATH 232 and 245, or consent of instructor.
+Prerequisites: MATH 232 (or 234) and 245, or consent of instructor

 MATH 362.
 Geometry.
 Selected topics from finite, affine, projective, Euclidean and non-Euclidean geometry from both the axiomatic and transformation approaches.
 Prerequisite: MATH 245.
-Alternate years.
-Offered 2012-13.
+Offered spring of odd-numbered years.

 MATH 364.
 Mathematical Modeling.
 A course designed to develop an appreciation for, an understanding of, and a facility in the use of mathematics in the social and life sciences.
 Particular problems in political science, ecology, psychology, sociology, economics, anthropology, epidemiology, and business management provide the motivation for the development of tools and techniques employed throughout applied mathematics.
-Prerequisite: MATH 232 and 245.
+Prerequisites: MATH 232 (or 234) and 245.

 MATH 385.
 Topics in Applied Mathematics.
 A topic selected for each semester in which the course is offered that focuses upon a particular applied mathematics discipline in a way that brings important mathematical theory and methods to practice.
-Possibilities include Numerical Analysis, Dynamical Systems, Applied Linear Algebra, Math Modeling, Cryptography, Number Theory, or Applied Discrete Math.
-Prerequisite: MATH 232 and MATH 245 or consent of instructor.
+Possibilities include Numerical Analysis, Dynamical Systems, Applied Linear Algebra, Operations Research, Cryptography, or Applied Discrete Math.
+Prerequisites: MATH 232 (or 234) and MATH 245 or consent of instructor.

 MATH 394.
 Seminar.
 Study of a topic of mathematics not covered in the other courses.
 May be retaken when different topics are offered.
 Prerequisite: consent of instructor.
 Offered on demand.
 Last offering was topology.
 (2)

 MATH 463.
 Probability and Statistics II.
-Starting from a review of probability distributions and their underlying assumptions and features, this course focuses upon selected problems from experimental design with the mathematical models and methods used to solve them.
-Topics will be chosen from parametric and non-parametric hypothesis testing, ANOVA, partial and multiple correlation methods, regression, curve fitting, and Monte Carlo simulation.
-Prerequisite: , .
-Alternate years.
-Offered 2011-12.
-(2 or 4)
+Starting from a review of probability distributions and their underlying assumptions and features, this course focuses upon statistical estimation and data analysis.
+Topics will be chosen from parametric and non-parametric hypothesis testing, ANOVA, partial and multiple correlation methods, regression techniques and Bayesian methodology.
+Prerequisites: MATH 245 and 363.

 MATH 485.
 Advanced Topics in Mathematics.
 Selected topics from advanced mathematics, such as Number Theory, Partial Differential Equations, or Differential Geometry.
 Prerequisite: MATH 245.

-MATH 494.
-History and Foundations of Mathematics.
+MATH 494-1.
+Mathematics and Its Foundation.
 A study of the historical development of the main ideas in mathematics, with an emphasis on the nineteenth-century developments in axiomatics, logic, number and set theory which led to the twentieth-century developments in the philosophy and foundations of mathematics.
 As a Christ at the Core Capstone course, students will actively participate in this learning experience by extensive reading, group discussions and several written assignments.
 Prerequisites: Senior standing in the mathematics major, MATH 341 and 351.
+(2)